awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-quick-start.md

 1. Choose **Submit**\.

-For information about using Amazon SageMaker Studio, see [Get Started with Studio](gs-studio.md)\.
+For information about using SageMaker Studio, see [Get Started with Studio](gs-studio.md)\.